Updated: Mar 11

 Soluble fibre forms a gel in your gut when mixed with liquid which slows down the passage of food from the stomach to the small intestine.
 This helps to increase satiety (feeling fuller for longer which can be beneficial for maintaining a healthy weight) and prolongs the time sugar molecules are released and absorbed into the blood (helpful for diabetics and those with metabolic syndrome or PCOS) (5).
 Soluble fibre also binds to LDL cholesterol particles, so as it passes out of the body it takes some of these particles with it.
 Examples are oats, ground flaxseeds, psyllium husks, soft parts of apples and pears, nuts, seeds, beans, lentils, peas, barley, carrots, onions, bananas and strawberries.
 Soluble fibre supports the growth of beneficial bacteria in the bowel which helps to strengthen immunity and improve digestion.

 Insoluble fibre or ‘roughage’ holds onto water and produces softer, bulkier stools, which helps to regulate bowel movement and increases transit time of food through the colon.
 It is good for constipation.
 Examples of dietary sources are bran, gluten free whole grains (brown rice, quinoa, buckwheat, millet, amaranth, sorghum), grape skins, berries, apple and pear skins, root vegetables (esp. skins), corn, whole wheat, rye, barley, green beans, green leafy vegetables, seeds and nuts.
-Insoluble fibre helps to regulate the correct pH in the intestines, encourages peristalsis and binds, transports and eliminates toxins and waste in the bowel over a faster time period (6).
+Insoluble fibre helps to regulate the correct pH in the intestines, encourages peristalsis and binds, transports and eliminates toxins, hormone metabolites and waste in the bowel over a faster time period (6).
 (6).